pbatard/AmiNtfsBug/README.md

 Gigabyte, intel and so on, is buggy, and this repository aims at providing the relevant application and test files to highlight this bug.

+Note that this bug has been reported to AMI, who are in the process of investigating it.

 ## Discovery of the bug

 This bug was discovered when extracting UEFI bootable ISO images onto NTFS media, and then trying to validate